MidAtlanticDreamin/MidAtlanticDreamin.github.io/collections/_sessions/2024-advanced-reporting-tips.md

 ---
-title: "Advanced Reporting Tips And Tricks For New Admins"
+title: "Advanced reporting tips and tricks for new admins"
 speakers:
  - "Aaron Crear"
 layout: session